 We put tremendous care into our icon boards even before the first coat of gesso is applied.
-Northern Basswood- preferred for it’s tight grain, light weight, and stability is locally cut and sawn into rough planks by our chosen sawyers.
+Northern linden- preferred for it’s tight grain, light weight, and stability is locally cut and sawn into rough planks by our chosen sawyers.
 After delivering the lumber to be kiln-dried, we finish them at one or one and a quarter inch thick.
 We select as purely quarter-sawn boards as possible- adding even a higher level of stability.
 This sets our icon boards apart from those of other producers.

 Quarter-sawn vs Plain-sawn

 Warping, especially cupping, is a common problem in solid wood icon boards.
 It is evident in most old icons.
 We combat this with our choice of wood species as well as the best method of sawing.
 Below are two different illustrations: one on the left that displays the end of a plain-sawn board and the other on the right that displays the end of one of our quarter-sawn boards.
 The drawn pictures below display the growth rings of the tree more clearly.

 Quarter-sawing is a more time consuming and expensive way of sawing a log.
 The end result however, is a board that has much greater stability.
 If quarter-sawn, it is unlikely that the board will cup except very slightly.
 Plain-sawn boards will expand and contract in width due to changing humidity levels throughout the year and usually when traveling from one climate to another.
 Quarter-sawn boards will do so only very slightly.

 As an extra preventative against warping, we insert red oak braces, also quarter-sawn, into dovetailed slots in the backs of the boards.